ibm-cloud-docs/DataTransferService/about.md

 2. Type.
 3. A short description of the device.
 4. The data center that you want the device to go to.
-5. Tracking number that is used to track the shipment.
+5. A tracking number that is used to track the shipment.
 6. Carrier service that is used.
 7. Return address of where you want the device to be sent to after data transfer is finished.

 This request creates a support case to alert the {{site.data.keyword.cloud_notm}} technicians that the device is being shipped and allows them to track the delivery.
 When {{site.data.keyword.cloud_notm}} receives the device, the technicians connect it to the dedicated rack.
-When the device is connected, the ticket is updated to provide you a link to your logon credentials for the iSCSI target.
+When the device is connected, the ticket is updated to provide you with a link to your logon credentials for the iSCSI target.

 ## Requesting a return
 {: #request-return}